66418500/TheTasks1-2-4/ansible/README.md

  #If it is centos
  yum install ansible
  ```
 * Configure host groups and non-root user in the hosts file in the ansible configuration file directory (usually in /etc/ansible/hosts).
-I use Node as a group and a non-root user as ansible_user
+I use Node as a group and a non-root user as remote_user.

 # Install the service using Ansible-Galaxy
 * ansible-galaxy  install geerlingguy.docker